chains-lab/places-svc/docs/web/docs/PlaceData.md

 ### NewPlaceData

-`func NewPlaceData(id string, type_ string, attributes PlaceDataAttributes, relationships PlaceRelationships, ) *PlaceData`
+`func NewPlaceData(id uuid.UUID, type_ string, attributes PlaceDataAttributes, relationships PlaceRelationships, ) *PlaceData`

 NewPlaceData instantiates a new PlaceData object
 This constructor will assign default values to properties that have it defined,